- Who We Are

 A seasoned business leader with more than 35 years of management experience, Michael Denham has dedicated his career to advising Canadian companies with regards to their challenges and opportunities, working with both entrepreneurs and large-scale organizations on growth, strategy and performance.
 He is passionate about entrepreneurship and looks to bring financial and business solutions to entrepreneurs to help them achieve their goals.
 He is currently a Vice-Chair of the Commercial Bank and Financial Markets at National Bank of Canada.
 Before joining National Bank, he served two terms as the CEO of BDC.
 Prior, he had senior roles at a number of leading Canadian businesses.
 He is active in the community, serving on the Boards of SDTC, the MUHC Foundation and the Ontario Global (OG) 100.
 He also serves as a mentor to entrepreneurs.

 Vice Chair, SDTC Board of Directors; Corporate Director

 Board Member Since: 2013

-Sarah Kavanagh is currently a Director of Bausch Health Companies and Hudbay Minerals, and a Trustee of WPT Industrial Real Estate Investment Trust, all publicly listed companies.
-She is also a Director of American Stock Transfer (AST), a privately held North American leader in providing shareholder services.
-She is formerly a Commissioner on the Ontario Securities Commission.
+Sarah Kavanagh is currently a Director of Bausch Health Companies and Hudbay Minerals, and is a former Trustee of WPT Industrial Real Estate Investment Trust, all publicly listed companies.
+She is also a Director of Cymax Technologies a private Canadian technology company.
+Formerly, she was a Commissioner on the Ontario Securities Commission.

 Until 2010, she was a Vice Chair in the Investment Banking Department at Scotia Capital.
 Prior to assuming this position, Sarah was Head of Equity Capital Markets and Head of Investment Banking at Scotia Capital.
 As well as her experience in investment banking, Sarah has held senior finance positions at several Canadian corporations including two national retailers and a large integrated communications company.